Michael Jeffery (music manager): Early life and career

-Frank and Michaels+ Jeffery was born in 1933 at St Giles Hospital in Peckham, South London, to Alice Dorothy (née Curle) and Frank Albert Jeffery.
+Frank Michael Jeffery was born in 1933 at St Giles Hospital in Peckham, South London, to Alice Dorothy (née Curle) and Frank Albert Jeffery.

 Jeffery was in National Service from 1951 and subsequently worked in the Intelligence Corps.
 He studied for a degree at Newcastle University.

 He started his career in music as the owner/manager of venues in Newcastle upon Tyne in north east England; the Marimba coffee bar and the Downbeat jazz club.
 Eric Burdon of the Animals was a patron of the latter, which eventually became a beat music venue featuring local bands such as The Alan Price Combo (originally The Pagans and soon to be The Animals) as well as The Kylastrons and The Invaders.

 After the club was closed due to fire regulations, both establishments burned down.
 Burdon has alleged that Jeffrey burnt down the Marimba for the insurance money.
 Jeffery then opened the Club A’Gogo in partnership with Ray Grehan, sales manager for the Automaticket company.
 The Club A'Gogo became Newcastle's most celebrated venue, particularly after it was the subject of a best-selling song by The Animals, who were the venue's house band (to be replaced by The Junco Partners when The Animals became an international act).
 The club hosted concerts by Captain Beefheart, Cream, Fleetwood Mac, The Graham Bond Organisation, Howlin’ Wolf, Jeff Beck, Jimi Hendrix, John Lee Hooker, John Mayall & the Bluesbreakers, Pink Floyd, The Rolling Stones, The Who and The Yardbirds among others.
 It attracted younger Newcastle clientele such as Sting and Bryan Ferry.